 The fact remains that it looks like self-driving cars and the technology around them is here to stay.
 It’s important to make sure companies who are sure to gain financial reward during boom times don’t put profits before safety.

-If you or a family member have been injured due to a self-driving car, contact Clifford Law Offices at 312-899-9090.
+If you or a family member have been injured due to a self-driving car, contact the Chicago car accident lawyers at Clifford Law Offices at 312-899-9090.